-If you have submitted college applications that were due January 1st, you may have received letters, postcards, or e-mail notifications that a part of your application is missing.
+If you’ve submitted college applications that were due January 1st, you may have received letters, postcards, or email notifications that a part of your application is missing.
 While you may have submitted your application online, teacher recommendations and evaluations, school reports, transcripts, and standardized test score reports are, for the most part, sent via regular mail.
-However, if you have received a letter, e-mail, or logged on to see your application status and found out that a part of your application is missing, just know that it usually isn’t missing.
+However, if you have received a letter, email, or logged on to see your application status and found out that a part of your application is missing, just know that it usually isn’t missing.
 Most likely, it just isn’t filed yet.
 Sometimes, though, it’s misfiled.

-So if you get a note from a college saying that a piece of your application is missing, DON’T PANIC!
-The material in question is usually in the admissions office, somewhere in those sacks of mail.
-Admissions offices, too, are under pressure to get all of the folders complete so that applications can be read and evaluated in a timely manner and so, as a result, the letters regarding missing information go out automatically.
+So if you get a note from a college saying that a piece of your application is missing, there’s no need to panic!
+The material in question is usually in the admissions office, somewhere in those stacks of mail.
+Admissions offices, too, are under pressure to get all of the folders complete so that applications can be read and evaluated in a timely manner.
+And so, as a result, the letters regarding missing information go out automatically.
 If your transcript is missing, speak with your counselor.
 If a letter of recommendation is missing, speak with the teacher who promised to send a letter on your behalf.
-If your official standardized test scores are missing, check with collegeboard or ACT.
+If your official standardized test scores are missing, check with The College Board or ACT.
 In the meantime, keep checking your online application status and, if necessary, call the college and ask the receptionist if they can look through your file.

 You are permitted to use www.ivycoach.com (including the content of the Blog) for your personal, non-commercial use only.
 You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of The Ivy Coach, Inc.